RevolutionNow protesters: Youth group demands harsher sanctions from security agents, judiciary – The Sun Nigeria

-A group, Civil Society Group for Peace, Justice and Development, has pleaded with the security agents and the judiciary to come hard on the RevolutionNow protesters.
+A group, Civil Society Group for Peace, Justice and Development, has called on security agents and the judiciary to come hard on the RevolutionNow protesters.

 Hinging its appeal on the claim that the convener, Omoyele Sowore and his group, over time, have preached hate through call for revolution which they lack basic understanding of, the group urged the audition concerned to fished out and punished decisively those behind the protest.